lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 So maybe when Jeff says he needs the team to deliver faster, not everyone's always had the time to reflect on how we might be doing that.
-The teams focussed on delivering, not innovating.
+The team's focussed on delivering, not innovating.

+\section{Coconut Science}

 This, says real Narayan, is where a "supply chain of ideas" comes in.
 Now I'm not a very imaginative person, or maybe I was putting too